blackscout111/2DInterference/README.txt

 README: 2DInterference.cpp
 ################################################################################

-This program creates 2D interferance paterns and saves them as 8bit BMP files.
+This program creates 2D interference patterns and saves them as 8bit BMP files.
 It is still under development.

 Feel free to use this code!
 Please just reference me in the code that uses this